Wanjiruwanjiku-tech/alx-higher_level_programming/README.md

 Learning to code using python Language

-Pythin is an interpreted, general purpose (versatile) high-level programming language with easy syntax and dynamic semantics.
+Python is an Interpreted, General purpose (versatile) High-level programming language with easy syntax and dynamic semantics.

 The language was created by Guido Van Rossun in the 1980's.